 Google Fi is one of the best phone plans for international travelers, and it’s not particularly close.
 But it might be getting much, much better: The service now works for iPhones, Samsung, and other phones.
-Additionally, today only (11/28/18), you can get a Google Fi phone and up to $999 in travel gift cards with purchase.
-See our post on this here.

 The lack of iPhone support was a serious drawback in what is otherwise an outstanding cell phone service for travelers.
 Understandably, Google restricted its Fi plan to Android-based phones like Google Pixel, Moto G6, and LG G7.

 But after some swirling rumors and deleted articles this week, Google is now confirming that iPhones now work on Google Fi.
 Samsung Phones, iPhones and others are now listed on Google Fi’s compatibility page.

 Critically, Google Fi service for iPhones is still in beta mode.
 And Google is stressing that you’ll get the best service with a Google Fi phone like a Pixel.

 If you want to use an iPhone, visual voicemails won’t work and getting text messages (as opposed to iMessages) requires some extra setup.

 When you’re at home or traveling within the U.S., you might get worse service with an iPhone, Samsung or another newly “compatible” phone rather than a Google Fi phone.
 Take a look at the service map for a Google phone specifically designed for Fi.

 Now compare that to coverage with an iPhone or another compatible phone.
 Nearly all of Iowa and broad swaths of Nebraska and Maine will only get 2G service.